MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 ---
 # Ingest from storage using Event Grid subscription

-Azure Data Explorer offers continuous ingestion from Azure Storage (Blob storage and ADLSv2) with [Azure Event Grid](/azure/event-grid/overview) subscription for blob created notifications and streaming these notifications to Kusto via an Event Hub.
+Azure Data Explorer offers continuous ingestion from Azure Storage (Blob storage and ADLSv2) with [Azure Event Grid](/azure/event-grid/overview) subscription for blob created notifications and streaming these notifications to Azure Data Explorer via an Event Hub.

 ## Data format